DharunThangarasu/Data_analytics/README.md

 # Data_analytics_MySQL
-I have done a analysis on stocks of Google, Amazon, MPC, KPTI, GLD, SPY over a period of time using MySQL.
+I have done a analysis on stocks of Google, Amazon, MPC, KPTI, GLD, SPY over the period of 2019-2020 using MySQL.